Fremont Arts Council’s

 Grant funds may NOT be used to stage fundraising events; for project expenses that occur prior to or after the project dates; or for operating costs not directly associated with the event project.

-Selection: A selection committee composed of FAC members will review applications and make awards the following Monday, August 21st.
+Selection: A selection committee composed of FAC members will review applications and make awards by August 23rd.
 This is an open competitive process and, unfortunately, not every applicant will receive funding.

 Special consideration given to: